-The ProModel Optimization Suite is a powerful yet easy-to-use simulation tool for modeling all types of manufacturing systems ranging from small job shops and machining cells to large mass production and flexible manufacturing systems.
+The ProModel Optimization Suite is a powerful yet easyto-use simulation tool for modeling all types of manufacturing systems ranging from small job shops and machining cells to large mass production, flexible manufacturing systems, and supply chain systems.
 ProModel is a Windows based system with an intuitive graphical interface and object-oriented modeling constructs that eliminate the need for programming.
-It combines the flexibility of a general purpose simulation language with the convenience of a data-driven simulator.
-In addition, ProModel utilizes an optimization tool called SimRunner which performs sophisticated "what-if" analysis by running automatic factorial design of experiments on the model, providing the best answer possible.
-This tutorial provides an overview of the ProModel Optimization Suite and presents modeling, analysis, and optimization capabilities.
+It combines the flexibility of a general-purpose simulation language with the convenience of a data-driven simulator.
+In addition, ProModel utilizes an optimization tool called SimRunner that performs sophisticated "what-if' analysis by running automatic factorial design of experiments on the model, providing the best answer possible.
+This tutorial provides an overview of the ProModel Optimization Suite and presents its modeling, analysis, and optimization capabilities.

-1 OVERVIEW OF PROMODEL
+I OVERVIEW OF PROMODEL

-ProModel is a simulation and animation tool designed to quickly yet accurately model manufacturing systems of all types.
+ProModel is a simulation and animation tool designed to quickly yet accurately model manufacturing systems of all types, particularly supply chain systems.
 Engineers and managers find the manufacturing oriented modeling elements and rule-based decision logic extremely easy to learn and use.
 Users are particularly delighted when they discover that ProModel is capable of modeling their most complex systems.
 Because it provides such an intuitive and straightforward approach to modeling, it is also attractive to professors in engineering and business programs who are interested in teaching modeling and analysis concepts without having to teach computer programming.

-While most systems can be modeled by selecting from ProModel's complete set of modeling elements (e.g. resources, downtimes, etc.) and modifying the complete appropriate parameters, programming capability is also provided if needed for modeling special situations.
-Built-in language features include ifthen-else logic, boolean expressions, attributes, arrays and even access to external spreadsheet and text files.
-For those who prefer coding complex logic using a programming language such as C. Pascal or Basic, external subroutines may be dynamically linked to the model and called from anywhere inside the model at runtime.
-In this way, ProModel allows systems analysts and simulation experts to use the tools they are most comfortable with to provide total flexibility.
+While most systems can be modeled by selecting from ProModel's complete set of modeling elements (e.g. resources, downtimes, etc.) and modifying the appropriate parameters, complete programming capability is also provided if needed for modeling special situations.
+Built-in language features include if-then-else logic, Boolean Charles R. Harrell expressions, variables, attributes, arrays and even access to external spreadsheet and text files.